javier123454321/blog/src/blog/on-clean-code-2026.md

 topics: ['software']
 date: '2026-03-19'
 meta:
-  desc: 'Grappling with the question whether code dead or is learning to code still relevant.'
+  desc: 'Grappling with the question whether code is dead or is learning to code still relevant.'
 intro:
   text: "Coding is dead, code is solved, and all that.
 Sure, but is domain expertise still relevant?
 Is the craft dead?"
 ---